gradle/gradle/design-docs/publication-model.md

 6. Remove Maven 2 as a dependency.
 7. Remove jarjar hacks from Maven 3 classes.

+## Publish components in dependency order

+Ensure that when publishing multiple components to a given destination, that they are published in dependency order.

 ## Remove old DSL

 These would be mixed in to various steps above (TBD), rather than as one change at the end.
 They are grouped together here for now: